okinawarb/fbevent-creator/README.md

 4. Replace `YOUR_ACCEES_TOKEN` in `config.json` (or `config.json.sample`) with `XXXX` that you noted.
 5. Done!

-How to Extend Access Token
+How to Extend your Access Token
 --------------------------
 1. Visit [here](https://developers.facebook.com/tools/access_token/) and click `Debug` button next to your app's `User Token`.
 2. Check if `Expires` is close to now.
 If not, skip this section (re-visit this section when it's close).